xmartlabs/xmartlabs.github.io/_posts/2020-04-28-Why-Sign-in-with-Apple-and-integration-guide.md

 ### What does *Sign in with Apple* put on the table?

-It provides a one tap frictionless login and authentication system to your app which means more people will login into your app and also a faster growth in the number of app users especially in Apple device owners who only need to check their identity through Touch Id or Face Id.
-By using Sign in with Apple, users don’t need to remember app credentials, apps don’t need to provide a password reset and identity and validation workflow in the app, neither provide a specific register and login form.
+It provides a one tap frictionless login and authentication system to your app which means more people will login into your app and also a faster growth in the number of app users especially in Apple device owners who only need to check their identity through **Touch ID** or **Face ID**.
+By using **Sign in with Apple**, users don’t need to remember app credentials, apps don’t need to provide a password reset and identity and validation workflow in the app, neither provide a specific register and login form.

-“Sign in with Apple” is FIDO U2F standard complaint, which means security aspects are met and we don’t need to care about it.
+**Sign in with Apple** is FIDO U2F standard complaint, which means security aspects are met and we don’t need to care about it.
 Apple adds two-factor authentication support by default, providing an extra layer of security.

-Something that might make an app user to prefer “Sign in with Apple” over other alternatives is the ability to hide its email, this still allows the app to reach the user, Apple provides a user’s private email that is only reachable from the app mailbox registered domains, so the user email doesn’t have value outside app servers and can’t be sold.
+Something that might make an app user to prefer **Sign in with Apple** over other alternatives is the ability to hide its email, this still allows the app to reach the user, Apple provides a user’s private email that is only reachable from the app mailbox registered domains, so the user email doesn’t have value outside app servers and can’t be sold.

 Even though **Sign in with Apple** is multiplatform which means we can make it work (in addition to the platforms provided by Apple) on the web, Android devices, and Windows apps.
 The user still needs to have an Apple device to complete the two-factor authentication, upon Apple Id login the user receives a 2FA code from apple in their device.
 So if your app is available for not Apple devices owners just allowing **Sign in with Apple** is not an option.

-Now, you should have a better idea of what's **Sign in with Apple** and .
-At this point you should have gotten the point of all the benefits in adopting Sign in with Apple in your app and be able to decide if it's useful for your app.
+Now you should have a better idea of what's **Sign in with Apple** and at this point you should have gotten the point of all the benefits in adopting **Sign in with Apple** in your app and be able to decide if it's useful for your app.
 So now let’s move on to a step by step integration guide.

 ## Integration guide